-1. Scope and Purpose
+3. Scope and Purpose

-This paper provides a brief overview of consumer concerns with the current co-regulatory consumer protection framework in the telecommunications sector in Australia.
+his report provides an overview of consumer concerns with the current co-regulatory consumer protection framework in the telecommunications sector in Australia.
+It identifies the deficiencies in the current system and makes recommendations for improvement.

 CHOICE, like a number of other consumer organisations, has contributed to the development of industry codes of conduct in many industries including the telecommunications industry.
 CHOICE has for some time been frustrated by the poor overall standard of consumer protection outcomes delivered in the telecommunications industry.